-PHOTO BY STEVE WILLIAMS With Central High seniors forming a human tunnel, Head Coach Bryson Rosser leads his Bobcats to the field for their 2018 season opener Thursday night against Tennessee High of Bristol.
+With Central High seniors forming a human tunnel, Head Coach Bryson Rosser leads his Bobcats to the field for their 2018 season opener Thursday night against Tennessee High of Bristol.
 The visiting Vikings held on for a 19-16 victory in one of the first games in the state to be played this season.
-Please see Week 1 prep football coverage, including scores and schedule, in Sports & Recreation, Section C. Historic Zoning Commission considers three petitions By Pete Gawda On Thursday, Aug.
-16 the Knoxville Historic Zoning Commission (HZC) had three petitions on the agenda for their consideration.
-The house at 1519 Forest Ave. in Fort Sanders is scheduled for demolition.
-Mark Bialik of GBS Fort Sanders.
-Staff noted that the applicant took care of all the neighborhood's concerns.
-After considerable discussion the HZC postponed until next month a decision to allow Schweitzer Properties, Inc. to install faux-grained fiber cement board siding rather than smooth finish stated that the neighborhood does not want a faux-grained cement fiber board to be used.
+Please see Week 1 prep football coverage, including scores and schedule, in Sports & Recreation, Section C.

+Historic Zoning Commission considers three petitions

+By Pete Gawda On Thursday, Aug.
+16 the Knoxville Historic Zoning Commission (HZC) had three petitions on the agenda for their consideration The house at 1519 Forest Ave in Fort Sanders is scheduled for demolition.
+Mark Bialik of GBS Engineering was granted permission to build two multi-family dwelling units on that lot and the neighborhood's concerns.
+After considerable discussion the HZC postponed until next. month a decision to allow Schweitzer Properties, Inc., to install faux-grained fiber cement board siding rather than smooth finish fiber cement board siding on a newly constructed detached garage at 1019 Beancr St. in stated that the neighborhood does not want a faux-grained cement fiber board to be used.
 Staff feared that granting permission would set a precedent.
-Since 2012 there have been seven construction projects approved in Fourth and Gill and groove flooring on the front using cement board siding.
-In to determine if that action will mitigate the faux-grained effect.
-Christine and Keven Sutherland, the owners of the house at 240 E. Scott in Old North Knoxville, were granted permission to replace rotted tongue and back porches with a synsuitable for that use.
-Another factor in the proposal was money.
-Deputy Mayor David Brace notified the college that the school faces a \$6 million debt and the city's estimated cleanup and construction is estifor a new location will not delay the "much-needed replacement of the outdated Safety Building " or delay the Clayton Family Foundations plans to build mated at about \$5 million.
+Since 2012 there have been seven construction proiects approved in Fourth and Gill using cement board siding.
+In aix of those cases smooth finish was specified.
+In one case faux grained was specified to match to determine if that action will mitigate the faux-grained effect.

-Brace said the search a \$150 million science and discovery center on the grounds of the Coliseum.
-Auditorium and Safety Building.
-Currently the city has pledged \$40 million for a new police and fire headquarters.
-ATT OLD IN THE STATE OF
+Fort Sanders.
+Staff noted that the applicant took care of all both the police and fire headquarters.
+The city is now again looking for land suitable for that use.
+Another factor in the prothe college that the school faces a \$6 million debt and the city's estimated cleanup and construction is estimated at about \$5 million.
+Brace said the search for a new location will not delay the "much-needed replacement of the outdated Safety Building " or delay the Clayton Family Foundations plans to build a \$150 million science and discovery center on the grounds of the Coliseum, Auditorium and Safety Building.
+Currently the city has pledged \$40 million for a new police and fire headguarters.
+The City is disappointed that this agreement was not able to advance